daz4126/Nanny-State/README.md

 const state = { name: ‘World’ }
 ```

 Our next job is to create the view - this is a function that accepts the state as a parameter and returns a string of HTML that depends on the value of the state's properties.
-Any view in Nanny uses the `html` template function provided by lit-html.
+Any view in NANNY STATE uses the `html` template function provided by lit-html.
 This uses tagged template literals with `${expression}` placeholders to insert values from the state into the rendered HTML.
 In this example we are inserting the value of the state object's 'name' property into the `<h1>` element.:

 ```javascript
 const view = state => html`<h1>Hello ${state.name}</h1>`